cpraveen/cfdlab/chapel/poisson2d/README.md

 # Solve 2d Poisson equation

-Uses V-cycle multigrid.
-It requires the VTK writer, see the makefile to set the path.
+The code has red-black SOR and V-cycle multigrid.
+It requires the VTK writer, see the `makefile` to set the path.

 Compile the code